sliu7714/csc309_website/README.md

 - Regular User and Admin
  ![regular user profile](Files/screenshots_phase2/profile-main.png)
   * For 'About Me': The user is able to view their bio
-  * For 'My Courses': You are able to viewcourses that you are taking/teaching
+  * For 'My Courses': You are able to view courses that you are taking/teaching
   * For 'Stats': You are able to view your statistics such as groups made/a member of
   ![regular user profile](Files/screenshots_phase2/profile-main-other.png)